Finding Books in Olin Library

 If a book you need is checked out or not available at a campus Library, you may request a copy from another Ivy League or peer institution library through Borrow Direct.
 Look for the Request button in the catalog records for books we have but are checked out:

 The Request button will usually direct you to the Borrow Direct system.
 Log in, find the listing for the book you need, and if a copy is available it will be delivered to the campus library you select in 3-5 days.
 Loans are for 8 weeks, with the option to renew for another 8 weeks.

 If the item isn't available via Borrow Direct, it will be requested via Interlibrary Loan.

-The Cornell University Library Catalog includes the holdings of all Ithaca campus libraries, in addition to those of the Geneva Experiment Station.
+The Cornell University Library Catalog includes the holdings of all Ithaca campus libraries.
 (The Medical College Library, located in New York City, has a separate catalog.)
 The catalog contains records for books, computer files, government documents, manuscripts and archives,maps, musical scores, periodicals, serials, sound recordings, and visual materials.
 Connect to the Cornell University Library Catalog.

 The Cornell University Library uses Library of Congress Subject Headings as the standard for subject searching.
 Unlike searching by keyword, where any term or wording of a topic can be entered into the computer, subject searching requires you to use the exact wording of an official Library of Congress subject heading in order to retrieve search results.
 The example below illustrates a subject heading search for material on Italian film.
-Note that Subject is selected from the menu to the right of the search box:
+The Subject field should be selected from the pulldown menu to the right of the search box: